By: AY1920S2-CS2103T-W12-3 Since: Feb 2020 Licence: MIT

 Alternative 2: Always edit based on the index from original list, which can be displayed by

-wallet list command
+wallet list command.-

 Pros: Index is always consistent.